Updated June 6, 2023

 SELECT SUM(Unit * CostEach) Product_cost FROM Suppliers INNER JOIN Products ON Supplier_ID WHERE Product_Name = 'Maggie';

-The result sum value is evaluated on the basis of a condition provided by the values in the next table.
+The result sum value evaluates based on a condition provided by the values in the next table.

-- The MySQL SUM() is similar to a mathematical sum calculation that finds out the totality of provided table values in database.
+- The MySQL SUM() is similar to a mathematical sum calculation that finds the totality of provided table values in the database.

-- The aggregate SUM() function is useful to get the summarized data result set of integer data type values especially for those column values of tables containing any product records or eCommerce or business related database.
+- The aggregate SUM() function provides a useful way to obtain a summarized data result set of integer data type values, particularly for column values in tables that contain any product records or eCommerce or business-related database.